Kristen Vigard: Television and film

 Vigard made her television debut alongside Henry Fonda in the 1978 TV movie Home to Stay.
 In 1980, Vigard was cast as Morgan Richards on the daytime soap opera Guiding Light.
 That same year, she appeared on the cover of People as one of the "Torrid Teens on the Soaps".
 She remained on the show for two years.

 Vigard made her film debut in the 1979 film, The Black Stallion.
 In 1983, she appeared in her first major screen role alongside Robin Williams, playing Walter Matthau's daughter in The Survivors.
 Although the film itself was panned by critics, People magazine described Vigard's performance as "appealing."

-She continued her work on television in a 1983 episode of Fame, a 1984 TV movie License to Kill, a two-year stint on One Life to Live as Joy O'Neill from 1984 to 1985, a 1986 episode of The Equalizer, and a 1987 episode of Amazing Stories.
+She continued her work on television in a 1983 episode of Fame, a 1984 TV movie License to Kill, and a two-year recurring role on One Life to Live as Joy O'Neill from 1984 to 1985.
+In 1986, Vigard guest starred along with Christian Slater on The Equalizer in the episode "Joyride", which commented on the issue of drug addiction.
+In 1987 she appeared in an episode of Amazing Stories.